Bower Manuscript: Divination treatises

 Parts IV and V contain two short manuals of Pāśaka kevalī, or cubomancy, i.e., the art of foretelling a person's future by means of the cast of dice, a ritualistic practice found in Tibetan manuscripts.
 Part IV is almost complete, while the manual constituting Part V is markedly more fragmentary and defective.
-The dice is stated to be a group of three die, each with four faces (tetrahedron) numbered 1, 2, 3 and 4.
+The dice is stated to be a group of three dice, each with four faces (tetrahedron) numbered 1, 2, 3 and 4.
 When cast, it would yield one of 64 possible casts, of which 60 combinations are listed in Part IV (the missing 4 may be scribal error or lost; but those 4 are mentioned in later verses).
 Hoernle mentioned that Part V is similar to other Sanskrit manuscripts discovered in Gujarat, and like it, these parts of the Bower manuscript may be one of the several recensions of a more ancient common source on divinatory work.
 These are traditionally attributed to the ancient sage Garga, but maybe an influence of the Greek oracle tradition during the post-Alexander the Great period.